shajon1211045/vgg_face_bollywood_celebrity_lookalike/README.md

 <h2>In this project I created a streamlit app that takes picture of a person's face and the suggests which of the 100 bollywood celebrities he/she looks closest to.
 I used the weights from the vgg-16 model using transfer learning method.
 I trained more than 8,000 total pictures of those celebrities and store those matrices for those pictures.</h2>

-<h2>The basic function of the app is -</h2>
+<h1>The basic function of the app is -</h1>

-<h3>1.first convert the input picture into matrix form.</h3>
+1.first convert the input picture into matrix form.

-<h3>2.find the cosine distances between the input picture matrix and all the other matrix stored by the model.</h3>
+2.find the cosine distances between the input picture matrix and all the other matrix stored by the model.

-<h3>3.find which particular celebrity picture matrix has the closest distance with the input picture matrix.</h3>
+3.find which particular celebrity picture matrix has the closest distance with the input picture matrix.

-<h3>4.finally, display both the input picture and celebrity picture that has the minimum cosine distance with the input picture..</h3>
+4.finally, display both the input picture and celebrity picture that has the minimum cosine distance with the input picture.

 <h1>Some examples of the final app are given below</h1>